 - 5GBs of storage or more

-- Staging area (for testing on cloned site, not on live site)
+- Staging area (so you can test on a cloned site, not the live site)

 - Dedicated firewalls